MathuxNY-73/leetcode/README.md

       the backspacing applied.
 The algorithm does run in O(N) and needs only constant extra space O(1).
 - [X] Submit solution.
 Got correct in 0 ms with 6.4 MB
-- [ ] Find a solution that does not require to modify the string
+- [X] Find a solution that does not require to modify the string.
+The trick is to start from the end of the string with 2 pointers.
 - [X] Problem solved